gamma-delta/19-challenge/README.md

 # MPMP 19: The 19 Challenge

-Here's my solution!

-I've turned in one other solution (another one very easy to do with code), but this solution has enough parts it would not be easy to just send it in an email.
-So here is a Github repo!
+My answer was 31,768,575.
+I checked every value of n from 1 to 100,000,000,000.

-[I also wrote a scraper](scraper/scraper.py) to download and extract all the 41,200,000,000 prime numbers in their happy little files.
+[I also wrote a scraper](scraper/scraper.py) to download and extract all the prime numbers in their happy little files from [this site](http://www.primos.mat.br/Ate100G_en.html).

+## Compiling it Yourself

+Just run `make`.
+The makefile assumes your C compiler is GCC; if you have something else it should be easy enough to change it.